 The head teacher and governing body must comply with their statutory duties in relation to special educational needs throughout the exclusion process.

 Disruptive behaviour can be a sign of unmet needs.
 The head teacher should consider what extra support might be needed to identify and address the needs of pupils to reduce their risk of exclusion.
 Intervention to address underlying causes of disruptive behaviour should include an assessment of whether appropriate provision is in place to support any SEN or disability that a pupil may have.
 The head teacher should also consider the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour.

-- the reason(s) for the exclusion;
+- the reason(s) for the suspension or exclusion;

 If the governing board decides not to reinstate the pupil who has been permanently excluded, parents can request an independent review panel to review the governing board’s decision.

-For the first five school days of any exclusion, parents must ensure that their child of compulsory school age is not in a public place during school hours without very good reason.
+For the first five school days of any suspension or permanent exclusion, parents must ensure that their child of compulsory school age is not in a public place during school hours without very good reason.
 Parents must also ensure that their child attends any new full-time education provided from the sixth day of exclusion (unless they have arranged suitable alternative education themselves).

 In the case of a permanent exclusion, arranging suitable full-time education is the duty of the local authority for the area where the pupil lives.

 In Wolverhampton all pupils who are permanently excluded from school are allocated a Senior Inclusion Officer who becomes their key worker.
 The Senior Inclusion Officer visits the family to discuss the case.
 It is their responsibility to find alternative provision by day 6 of the exclusion.
-This is often short term provision whilst a new school or long term provision is arranged.
+This is often short-term provision whilst a new school or long term provision is arranged.
 The Senior Inclusion Officer remains actively involved with the case until the pupil has been admitted to their long term provision.